neuroinformatics-unit/movement/docs/source/getting_started.md

 ## Installation

-We recommend you use install `movement` inside a [conda](https://docs.conda.io/en/latest/) or [mamba](https://mamba.readthedocs.io/en/latest/index.html) environment.
+We recommend you install movement inside a [conda](https://docs.conda.io/en/latest/) or [mamba](https://mamba.readthedocs.io/en/latest/index.html) environment.
 In the following we assume you have `conda` installed, but the same commands will also work with `mamba`/`micromamba`.

 First, create and activate an environment.
-You can call your environment whatever you like, we've used `movement-env`.
+You can call your environment whatever you like, we've used "movement-env".

 ```sh
 conda create -n movement-env -c conda-forge python=3.10 pytables